An interpretable universal bound for multiserver queues via a leave-one-out technique: Main results

 \end{theorem*}

-The bound in \eqref{eq:LiGol-bound-example} achieves the $1/(1-\rho)$-scaling with the constant factor only depending on $\E{(\Lambda A)^2}$, $\E{(\mu S)^2}$ and $\E{(\mu S)^{2+\epsilon}}$.
+The bound in \eqref{eq:LiGol-bound-example} achieves the order $O\big(1/(1-\rho)\big)$, with the constant factor only depending on $\E{(\Lambda A)^2}$, $\E{(\mu S)^2}$ and $\E{(\mu S)^{2+\epsilon}}$.
 However, this bound involves a huge numerical constant.
-Similar large numerical constants also appear in all other bounds in \citep{LiGol_25} that achieve the $1/(1-\rho)$-scaling.
+Similar large numerical constants also appear in all other $O\big(1/(1-\rho)\big)$ bounds in \citep{LiGol_25}.
 Our bounds improve upon the bounds in \citep{LiGol_25} when $\Rsmax$ is reasonably small.

-Finally, note that in addition to the assumption that $\Rsmax < \infty$, our non-lattice assumption (Assumption~\ref{assump:non-lattice}) is also not needed in \citep{LiGol_25}.
-This technical condition ensures that the residual service times converge to the equilibrium distribution in a proper sense, which is needed in our proof of \Cref{lem:indep-R-Qtilde}. \citep{LiGol_25} does not need this assumption partly due to their model setup, where the initial residual service times are independently sampled from the equilibrium distribution.